-Speedup in SVM classification time has been approached in several different ways:
+The speedup in classification time has been approached in the following ways:

 Direct reduction of number of SVs.
 Burges and Schölkopf [BS97] proposed a method to approximate w by a w' which can also be expressed by a list of vectors associated with corresponding coefficients α_i .
 However, the method for determining the reduced set is computationally very expensive.
-Later, Downs, Gates and Masteres [DGM01] developed a method to identify and discard unnecessary SVs - especially those SVs which linearly depend on other SVs - while leaving the SVM decision unchanged.
-A reduction in SVs as high as 40.96% has been reported.
+Later, Downs, Gates and Masteres [DGM01] developed a method to identify and discard unnecessary SVs-those SVs who linearly depend on other SVs-while leaving the SVM decision unchanged.
+A reduction in SVs as high as 40.96% was reported.

-- Indirect reduction of number of SVs by reducing the size of the QP problem.
+Indirect reduction of number of SVs by reducing the size of the QP problem.
 This method called RSVM (Reduced Support Vector Machines) was proposed by Lee [LM04].
 It preselects a subset of training samples as support vectors and solves a smaller QP.
 The authors reported that RSVM needs much less computational time and memory usage than standard SVM.
-A comparative study on RSVM and SVM by Lin et al. [LL03] showed that standard SVM possesses higher generalization ability, while RSVM may be suitable in very large training problems or those that have a large portion of training samples becoming SVs. - Reduction of the number of vector components.
+A comparative study on RSVM and SVM by Lin et al. [LL03] showed that standard SVM possesses higher generalization ability, while RSVM may be suitable in very large training problems or those that have a large portion of training samples becoming SVs.

+- Reduction of the number of vector components.
 Lei and Govindaraju [LHL05] proposed a reduction of the feature space using principal component analysis (PCA) and Recursive Feature Elimination (RFE).
-The authors reported a speedup in classification time up to 10 times against a conventional SVM. - Enlarging margins in Perceptron Decision Trees.
-Bennett et al. [BCSTW00] experimentally proved that inducing large margins into decision trees with linear decision functions improved the generalization ability.
-Their methods relies on several parameters that have to be tuned in order to achieve satisfactory results. - Wavelet approximation of a SVM.
+The authors reported a speedup in classification time up to 10 times against a conventional SVM.
+Still some tuning has to be done in their procedure and it is not clear the optimal number of components to be taken, or the optimal number of top ranked features. - Enlarging margins in Perceptron Decision Trees.
+Bennett et al. [BCSTW00] experimentally proved that inducing large margin in decision trees with linear decision functions improved the generalization ability.
+Still, their methods relies on .several parameters that have to be tuned in order to achieve satisfactory results. - Wavelet approximation of a SVM.
 Rätsch et al. [KW05] developed an approximation of a SVM decision function for face classification.
-This can be achieved by an over-complete Haar wavelet transformation of the raw data using a set of rectangles with constant gray-level values, allowing a very significant speedup.
-However, this method is only suitable for direct image classification like face classification and does not work for arbitrary feature vectors.
+This was calculated by an over-complete Haar wavelet transformation using a set of rectangles with constant gray-level values.
+A feature of their training algorithm is that it is fast, simple and does not require that many complicated tuning in contrast to other face classifiers.
+The paradigm of this method, is that, instead of trying to estimate a classifier that is jointly accurate and fast, they first build a classifier that is proven to have optimal generalization capabilities, then the appropriate approximation is calculated.